AdrianMartinezCodes/Yaml2Dot/README.md

 ## Usage

-To convert a YAML file to a DOT file, use the following command:
+To convert a YAML/JSON file to a DOT file, use the following command:

 ```bash
 python __main__.py --input-file INPUT_FILE --output-file OUTPUT_FILE [--rankdir RANKDIR]
 ```

-* INPUT_FILE: Path to the input YAML file.
+* INPUT_FILE: Path to the input YAML/JSON file.
 * OUTPUT_FILE: Path to the output DOT file.
 * RANKDIR (optional): Rank direction (LR for left to right, TB for top to bottom).
 Default is LR.